CKs-Technology-News/PrivacyTools/README.md

 - [Font Awesome](http://fontawesome.io/) – Scalable vector icons that can instantly be customized — size, color, drop shadow, and anything that can be done with the power of CSS.
 - [Foundation Icon Fonts 2](http://zurb.com/playground/foundation-icons) – Custom icon sets that are stored in a handy web font and are coded to be more accessible.
 A couple lines of CSS and the right markup will get you going in no time.
 - [Foundation Icon Fonts 3](http://zurb.com/playground/foundation-icon-fonts-3) – A custom collection of lots of icons.
+- [Font Fabulous](https://manageiq.github.io/font-fabulous/) – A fabulous iconset packaged as a font.
 - [Glyphicons](http://glyphicons.com/) – Is a library of precisely prepared monochromatic icons and symbols, created with an emphasis to simplicity and easy orientation.
 - [Google Material Design Icons, by Google](https://design.google.com/icons/) – Official Google Material Design Icons.
 - [Govicons](http://govicons.io/) – Gov Icons is a font and CSS toolkit with over 100 government themed icons.